mozman/ezdxf/docs/source/disassemble.rst

 .. warning::

-    Do not expect advanced vectorization capabilities: Text entities like TEXT, ATTRIB, ATTDEF and MTEXT get only a rough bounding box representation.
+    Do not expect advanced vectorization capabilities: Text entities like TEXT, ATTRIB, ATTDEF and MTEXT get only a rough border box representation.
-    VIEWPORT and IMAGE are represented by their clipping path.
-Unsupported
+    VIEWPORT, IMAGE and WIPEOUT are represented by their clipping path.
-    entities: all ACIS based entities, WIPEOUT, XREF, UNDERLAY, ACAD_TABLE, RAY, XLINE.
+    Unsupported entities: all ACIS based entities, XREF, UNDERLAY, ACAD_TABLE, RAY, XLINE.
 Unsupported entities will be ignored.

 .. autofunction:: recursive_decompose(entities: Iterable[DXFEntity]) -> Iterable[DXFEntity]